-Torq is a beautifulspin studio in Leslieville.
-Keeping on trend with clean, all-white, aesthetics, the 1900-square foot studio offers a 50-minute high energy, low impact ride.
+Torq is a beautiful spin studio with a clean all-white, aesthetic.
+The 1900-square foot studio offers a 50-minute high energy, low impact ride.

 With 36 bikes, Torq doesn't feel crowded.
 There's breathing room between neighbours, but still close enough that you can feed off the other person's energy, and cheers with your water bottle at the end of the class.